MichielNoback/java_jupyterbook/04_oop/encapsulation.md

 ## Summary

 This post has introduced a fundamental concept of Object-Oriented Programming and design: **_encapsulation_**; hiding the inner workings of a class, mostly through the use of the private keyword and usage of getters and setters.
-It has also shown a first view of **_abstraction_** in class TestTube: this class has a single simple public API method (`start()`) and has hidden all the complexities of its simulation algorithm.
+It has also shown a first view of **_abstraction_** in class TestTube: this class has a single simple public API method (`start()`) and has hidden all the complexities of its simulation algorithm in _private_ methods.

-You have seen two access modifiers; there are two more that are dealt with in the next post.
+You have seen two access modifiers; there are two more that are dealt with in the next chapter.

-Also, there is another post covering some more sophisticated aspects of encapsulation.
+Also, there is another chapter ({doc}`/04_oop/encapsulation_revisited`) covering some more advanced aspects of encapsulation.